Avikam03/cs486/README.md

 - Players choose their actions at the same time
 	- No communication with other agents
 	- No observation of other player’s actions
-- Each player chooses a strategy $\pi^i$ which is a mapping from states to actions and can be either be a mixed strategy or a pure strategy
+- Each player chooses a strategy $\pi^i$ which is a mapping from states to actions and can be either be
+	- mixed strategy (distribution of actions for at least one state)
+	- pure strategy (one action with probability 1 for all states)
 - At each state, all agents face a stage game (normal form game)
 	- The Q values of the current state and joint action of each player determine each player's utility